newville/wxmplot/doc/comparisons.rst

 If you are are using web applications or *want to* embed plots in a web browser, `plotly` looks like a pretty good choice -- to be clear, the author uses `plotly` for web applications.
-If you are using `PyQt`, `pyqtgraph` is an a perfectly reasonable choice.
+If you are using `PyQt`, `pyqtgraph` is an a perfectly reasonable choice, though the tutorials at https://www.pythonguis.com/tutorials/ should be avoided at all costs.
 For maximum portability, plain `matplotlib.pyplot` is an acceptable choice, though it offers relatively little in the way of interactivity.

 If you are using looking for interactive exploration of your data, we hope you find that `wxmplot` offers important capabilities that enable script writers